Nanotechnology in Food

 But there are also a lot of positives.
 Let's take a look at the potentially beneficial effects nanotechnology-enabled innovations could have on our foods and, subsequently, on our health.

-According to a definition in a recent report ("Nanotechnology in Agriculture and Food"; pdf), food is nanofood when nanoparticles, nanotechnology techniques or tools are used during cultivation, production, processing, or packaging of the food.
+According to a definition in a report by the European Nanotechnology Gateway ("Nanotechnology in Agriculture and Food"; pdf), food is nanofood when nanoparticles, nanotechnology techniques or tools are used during cultivation, production, processing, or packaging of the food.
 It does not mean atomically modified food or food produced by nanomachines.

 Here is an overview of what nanotechnology applications are currently being researched, tested and in some cases already applied in food technology: